guillaume-rico/PrusaLinkPy/README.md

  * put_gcode
  * exists_gcode

+2.0.1 :

+ - Bug correction on put_gcode

+2.0.1 :

+ - added :

+ * delete

 #  Bugs present in Prusa MINI printer firmware 4.4.1:

  * There is no possibility to have the list of folders present in a directory
+    * Solved in firmware 5
  * You cannot upload a gcode in a subfolder of the USB key
+    * Solved in firmware 5
  * When the printer detects the end of the filament and it displays "Change Filament" the telemetry information is no longer good.
 Here is the information returned by the printer in this case:

     'telemetry': {'temp-bed': 0.0, 'temp-nozzle': 0.0, 'print-speed': 100, 'z-height': 0.0, 'material': '---'}